Family Guy: Voice cast

 Seth MacFarlane voices three of the show's main characters: Peter Griffin, Brian Griffin, and Stewie Griffin.
 Since MacFarlane had a strong vision for these characters, he chose to voice them himself, believing it would be easier than for someone else to attempt it.
 MacFarlane drew inspiration for the voice of Peter from a security guard he overheard talking while attending the Rhode Island School of Design.
 Stewie's voice was based on the voice of English actor Rex Harrison, especially his performance in the 1964 musical drama film My Fair Lady.
 MacFarlane uses his regular speaking voice when playing Brian.
 MacFarlane also provides the voices for various other recurring and one-time-only characters, most prominently those of the Griffins' neighbor Glenn Quagmire, news anchor Tom Tucker, and Lois' father, Carter Pewterschmidt.

 Alex Borstein voices Peter's wife Lois Griffin, Asian correspondent Tricia Takanawa, Loretta Brown, and Lois' mother, Babs Pewterschmidt.
 Borstein was asked to provide a voice for the pilot while she was working on MADtv.
 She had not met MacFarlane or seen any of his artwork and said it was "really sight unseen".
 At the time, Borstein was performing in a stage show in Los Angeles.
 She played a redheaded mother whose voice she had based on one of her cousins.

 Seth Green primarily voices Chris Griffin and Neil Goldman.
 Green stated that he did an impression of the character Buffalo Bill from the thriller film The Silence of the Lambs during his audition.

 Mila Kunis and Lacey Chabert have both voiced Meg Griffin.
 Chabert left the series after the first season because of time conflicts with schoolwork (at the time) and her role on Party of Five.
 When Kunis auditioned for the role, she was called back by MacFarlane, who instructed her to speak slower.
 He then told her to come back another time and enunciate more.
 Once she claimed that she had it under control, MacFarlane hired her.
-Archival recordings of Lacey Chabert's voice that she provided as Meg Griffin are used in the tenth season episode "Back to the Pilot" in which Brian and Stewie go back in time to the events of "Death Has a Shadow."